curl/curl/docs/CLIENT-READERS.md

 Sometimes it is necessary to send a request with client data again.
 Transfer handling can inquire via `Curl_client_read_needs_rewind()` if a rewind (e.g. a reset of the client data) is necessary.
 This asks all installed readers if they need it and give `FALSE` of none does.

+## Upload Size

+Many protocols need to know the amount of bytes delivered by the client readers in advance.
+They may invoke `Curl_creader_total_length(data)` to retrieve that.
+However, not all reader chains know the exact value beforehand.
+In that case, the call returns `-1` for "unknown".

+Even if the length of the "raw" data is known, the length that is send may not.
+Example: with option `--crlf` the uploaded content undergoes line-end conversion.
+The line converting reader does not know in advance how many newlines it may encounter.
+Therefore it must return `-1` for any positive raw content length.

+In HTTP, once the correct client readers are installed, the protocol asks the readers for the total length.
+If that is known, it can set `Content-Length:` accordingly.
+If not, it may choose to add an HTTP "chunked" reader.

+In addition, there is `Curl_creader_client_length(data)` which gives the total length as reported by the reader in phase `CURL_CR_CLIENT` without asking other readers that may transform the raw data.
+This is useful in estimating the size of an upload.
+The HTTP protocol uses this to determine if `Expect: 100-continue` shall be done.

+## Resuming

+Uploads can start at a specific offset, if so requested.
+The "resume from" that offset.
+This applies to the reader in phase `CURL_CR_CLIENT` that delivers the "raw" content.
+Resumption can fail if the installed reader does not support it or if the offset is too large.

+The total length reported by the reader changes when resuming.
+Example: resuming an upload of 100 bytes by 25 reports a total length of 75 afterwards.

+If `resume_from()` is invoked twice, it is additive.
+There is currently no way to undo a resume.

+## Rewinding

+When a request is retried, installed client readers are discarded and replaced by new ones.
+This works only if the new readers upload the same data.
+For many readers, this is not an issue.
+The "null" reader always does the same.
+Also the `buf` reader, initialized with the same buffer, does this.

+Readers operating on callbacks to the application need to "rewind" the underlying content.
+For example, when reading from a `FILE*`, the reader needs to `fseek()` to the beginning.
+The following methods are used:

+1. `Curl_creader_needs_rewind(data)`: tells if a rewind is necessary, given the current state of the reader chain.
+If nothing really has been read so far, this returns `FALSE`.
+2. `Curl_creader_will_rewind(data)`: tells if the reader chain rewinds at the start of the next request.
+3. `Curl_creader_set_rewind(data, TRUE)`: marks the reader chain for rewinding at the start of the next request.
+4. `Curl_client_start(data)`: tells the readers that a new request starts and they need to rewind if requested.

 ## Summary and Outlook

 By adding the client reader interface, any protocol can control how/if it wants the curl transfer to send bytes for a request.
 The transfer loop becomes then blissfully ignorant of the specifics.